dell/csm-docs/content/docs/concepts/csidriver/features/powermax.md

 **Note:** ConfigMaps to specify credentials is deprecated as of CSI PowerMax v2.14.0 and will be removed in a future release.
 However, for backwards compatibility, you can still configure and use the PowerMax driver with the config map.

-**Note:** If setting skipCertificateValidation to true, the ReverseProxy will ignore the `certSecret` field
+**Note:** If setting skipCertificateValidation to true, the ReverseProxy will ignore the `certSecret` field.

 ## Multiple Availability Zones